-You can find boats in the Esbjerg port, that can take you for a 2,5 hours trip around the harbor, and if you will be lucky with the weather like I was, you might get a chance to spot some seals in the Ho Bugt bay.
+You can find boats in the Esbjerg port, that can take you for a 2.5 hours trip around the harbor, and if you are lucky with the weather like I was, you might get a chance to spot some seals in the Ho Bugt bay.
 From what I saw there are many companies specializing in seal safaris in the Wadden Sea area, so just google the one that fits you best.

-The harbor itself is humongous and spreads over 10km covering 3.5 million m2.
-As I mentioned before it is the largest fishing port in Denmark, as well as the world’s largest wind turbine port.
+The harbor itself is humongous and spreads over 10 km covering 3.5 million m2.
+As previously mentioned, Esbjerg is the largest fishing port in Denmark, as well as the world’s largest wind turbine port.

 Visit Fanø island

 After taking seal safari it was possible to disembark the boat on Fanø island.
 The boat departs from the island back to Esbjerg every 20 minutes, so you don’t have to hurry with the visit.